Ashok Mandap

 Brahmputra (Banquet Hall)

 The Banquet Hall, also known as the State Dining Room, hosts a wealth of beautiful detail.
-This room which is 104 feet long, 34 feet wide and 35 feet high overlooks the Amrit Udyaan on one side.
+This room which is 104 feet long, 34 feet wide and 35 feet high overlooks the Amrit Udyan on one side.
 Burmese teak paneling decorates the walls of the Banquet Hall while the floors are patterned in grey Kota stone and white Makrana marble.
 One can notice the silent bell motifs, carved in wood, over the fluted projecting columns, the same as are placed above the Tuscan pillars of the Forecourt.

 Reception